hsrm-lume/react-native-cli-lume/src/assets/README-svg.md

 ## Wrapper component

 In order to avoid code redundancy, there exists a wrapper component [`icon.tsx`](../components/icon.tsx).
-There, a wrapping component is created that receives an SVG component, style parameters and a click-action as parameters:
+There, we created a wrapping component receiving an SVG component, JSX-style attributes and a click-action as parameters:

 **Usage**: